Yokohama ADVAN A052 tire

 Well Below Average

 Wet performance is adequate but not a standout strength of this tire.
 While it handles light rain reasonably well, extra caution is advised in heavy downpours or standing water situations.
-Compared to others in its category, it delivers stronger wet traction and hydroplaning resistance than most of the competition.
+Within the category, this level of wet traction and hydroplaning resistance is par for the course, with most competitors delivering a similar experience.

 Ride Comfort and Noise Level